Table of Contents

 You hear it all the time on HGTV.
 And you do know it when you see it, right?

-But how do you actually add texture to your home?
-Is it as simple as throwing down a sheepskin from Ikea?
+But how do you add texture to your home?
+Is it as simple as throwing down a sheepskin rug?

 Um, maybe.
-But there’s a little more to it than that, too.
+But there’s a little more to it than that and many other effective ways to add texture.

-Adding texture is basically adding depth and dimension to your rooms.
+Adding texture is basically adding depth, dimension, and shape in a room.
 It’s adding particular materials and pieces that make the room a little more interesting.

 Sometimes you just achieve a textured room because you’ve added things over the years that you love.